wgmao/EPIANN/README.md

 https://<i></i>github.com/shwhalen/targetfinder/tree/master/paper/targetfinder/<b>celline</b>/output-ep/pairs.csv
 </p>

+Before we actually train oorneural network model, we need to generate input data from genomic coordinates(hg19) of enhancers and promoters, along with the indicators of EPIs recorded in **celline.csv**. **Data_Augmentation.R** encoded an automatic data augmentation pipeline with several parameters specified in the following table.

 Parameter| Explanation
 --- | ---
 celline| change it to one of the 6 cell lines with default = "IMR90"